Your driving test can be cancelled or stopped because of bad weather, problems with your car, or for other reasons.

 You’ll have to book another test and pay again if your test can’t be completed because of a problem with:

-- you, eg if you feel unwell while taking your test
+- you, for example, if you feel unwell while taking your test

-- your car, eg if it breaks down during the test or doesn’t meet the rules to be used
+- your car, for example, if it breaks down during the test or doesn’t meet the rules to be used

 If your test is cancelled for another reason

-Sometimes DVSA has to cancel tests for other reasons, eg if the examiner is unwell.
+Sometimes DVSA has to cancel tests for other reasons, for example, if the examiner is unwell.

 You’ll be sent a new date for your test if this happens.
 You can change the date if it’s not suitable.